kripy/yes-slash-no/README.md

 $ heroku open
 ```

-Say hello yes / no.
+Say hello to yes / no.

 ## MIT LICENSE